nonfx/terrarium/getting_started/devops_perspective.md

 Step 1: Pick up a module for anywhere for eg: i have picked it up from terraform registry
 > source : https://registry.terraform.io/modules/terraform-aws-modules/s3-bucket/aws/latest

-Step 2: Create a main.tf file and paste it there like below
+Step 2: Create a main.tf file and paste it like below

 ```
 module "s3_bucket_for_logs" {